acropacific/openvidu-sample-basic-plainjs/README.md

 ## Sample application code

 This application is very simple.
 It has only 4 files:
-* OpenVidu.js: OpenVidu client.
+* `OpenVidu.js`: OpenVidu client.
 You don't have to manipulate this file.
-* app.js: Sample application main JavaScritp file.
+* `app.js`: Sample application main JavaScritp file.
 You can manipulate this file to adapt it to your necesities.
-* index.html: HTML file.
+* `index.html`: HTML file.
 It contains the HTML code for the form to connect to a videoconference and for the videoconference itself.
 You can manipulate this file to adapt it to your necesities.
-* style.css: Some CSS classes to style HTML.
+* `style.css`: Some CSS classes to style HTML.
 You can manipulate this file to adapt it to your necesities.